-The following table outlines the corporate objectives and results achieved for 2014.
+The following table outlines the corporate objectives and results achieved for 2015.

-COMPONENT WEIGHTING CALCULATED PAYOUT 2014 TARGET 2014 RESULTS COMMENTS EBITDA 40% Payout: 33% Min: 0% Max: 60% \$7,083 million \$7,066 million Bell reported EBITDA growth of 3.7% for 2014, which was in line with our financial guidance range but slightly below our internal targets.
-Revenue 20% Payout: 29% Min: 0% \$18,653 million \$18,734 million Bell reported revenue growth of 3.5% for 2014, which was in line with our financial guidance range and exceeded our internal targets.
-Max: 30% Bell revenues reflected growth of 6.7% in Wireless, with the Wireline segment showing a decline of 0.6% year over year.
-Free Cash Flow 15% Payout: 21% Min: 0% \$2,705 million \$2,744 million BCE reported Free Cash Flow at the high end of our financial guidance range and exceeding our internal targets.
-Max: 22.5% Growth of 6.7% year over year for 2014 was driven largely by strong EBITDA performance while continuing to invest more capital in broadband networks, and delivering dividend growth to shareholders.
-Strategic Imperatives Progress 25% Payout: 21% Min: 0% Max: 37.5% various N/A The Board approves a scorecard of approximately 30 operating metrics to monitor the progress against the strategic imperatives.
+COMPONENT WEIGHTING CALCULATED PAYOUT 2015 TARGET 2015 RESULTS COMMENTS Adjusted EBITDA 40% Payout: 50% Min: 0% Max: 60% \$8,510 million \$8,551 million Bell reported adjusted EBITDA growth of 3.0% for 2015, which was in line with our financial guidance range and exceeded our internal targets.
+Results were driven by strong performance across all our segments.
+Revenue 20% Payout: 23% Min: 0% Max: 30% \$21,458 million \$21,514 million Bell reported revenue growth of 2.2% for 2015, which was in line with our financial guidance range and exceeded our internal targets, led by strong top-line results at Bell Wireless and Bell Media that drove service revenue growth of 2.2%.
+This was partly offset by a 0.5% year-over-year decline at Bell Wireline, due to the impact of continued slow economic growth and competitive pricing pressures on service and product revenues in Bell Business Markets.
+Free Cash Flow 15% Payout: 6% Min: 0% Max: 22.5% \$3,085 million \$2,999 million BCE reported free cash flow within our financial guidance range but slightly below our internal targets mainly due to higher capital investment in our networks.
+Growth of 9.3% year-over-year for 2015 was driven largely by higher adjusted EBITDA, lower capital expenditures, and the favourable impact of the privatization of Bell Aliant, partly offset by a decrease in cash flow from working capital.
+Strategic Imperatives Progress 25% Payout: 23% Min: 0% Max: 37.5% Various N/A The Board approves a scorecard of approximately 30 operating metrics to monitor the progress against the strategic imperatives.
 Considerable progress was made on each imperative and expectations were exceeded in most cases.
 In addition to the strong performance in the Wireless, Wireline and Media sectors, strong results were also achieved in the areas of Investment in Broadband Services, Improve Customer Service and Achieving a Competitive Cost Structure.
 Further details may be found under section 10 entitled President and CEO Compensation .
-Total 100% 105%
+Total 100% 102%

-The financial results for 2014, along with the progress made against the 6 Strategic Imperatives, were reviewed by the Compensation Committee against the set of financial and operating objectives used for setting annual short-term incentive awards.
-Based on their assessment, the Compensation Committee recommended, and the Board approved, a corporate payout index of 105%.
+The financial results for 2015, along with the progress made against the 6 Strategic Imperatives, were reviewed by the Compensation Committee against the set of financial and operating objectives used for setting annual short-term incentive awards.
+Based on their assessment, the Compensation Committee recommended, and the Board approved, a corporate payout index of 102%.